jeka-dev/demo-project-springboot-headless/README.md

 ```
 This creates a bootable jar in *jeka-output* dir.

-To run the JAR built in previous step, you can execute
+To run the JAR built in previous step, simply execute
 ```shell
 jeka project: runJar
 ```